Want to encourage a love of reading in your child? Discover the 9 strategies that will help beginner readers build good reading habits.

 - What Every Kindergartener Should Know by the End of the Year

-Tell me in the comments: What is your best tip for building strong reading habits in your child?
+Tell me in the comments: What is your best tip to help beginner readers build good reading habits?

 Want a comprehensive list of children's books to read with your child, categorized by age?
 Join over 30,000 parents who've joined my newsletter and downloaded my Read Aloud Books List!
 Develop a love of reading in your child and download your book list today: